Multi-camera calibration with pattern rigs, including for non-overlapping cameras: CALICO: Experiments

-Three multicamera datasets were created from four cameras facing away from each other, as in Figure \ref{sf:mult1}(b-c).
-In the first two datasets, Mult-1 and Mult-2, only two cameras facing back-to-back from each other were used for data acquisition.
-In the Mult-1 dataset, each camera in the multicamera rig acquired from only one pattern.
-In Mult-2, the multicamera rig was rotated half-way through.
-Doing so created different sets of constraints.
+Three multi-camera datasets were created from four cameras facing away from each other.
+In the first two datasets in this group, Mult-1 and Mult-2, only two cameras facing back-to-back were used for data acquisition.
+In the Mult-1 dataset, each camera in the camera rig acquired images from only one pattern.
+In Mult-2, acquisition was as for Mult-1, except that the camera rig was rotated 180 degrees such that each camera views the two patterns.
 Mult-3 uses all four cameras, and uses three calibration patterns.
-Visualization of the results is shown in the Supplementary Materials.
+The mobile multi-camera system creates \robot \ type datasets.